-The results of the phenological simulation can be saved and controlled by using the writegrid options in the section [variable_grids] of the WaSiM control file.
-The model allows creating outputs for the the following variables (outputs for each vegetation layer):
+The results of the phenological simulation can be saved and controlled by using the writegrid options in the section [variable grids] of the WaSiM control file.
+The model allows creating outputs for the following variables (outputs for each vegetation layer):

-- SumOfForcingUnits (for DP1, DP2 and DP3) - Pheno_start (for DP1, DP2 and DP3)
+- SumOfForcingUnits (for DP1, DP2, DP3 and DP4)

+- Pheno start (for DP1, DP2, DP3 and DP4)

-- SumOfChillingUnits (for DP2) - FStar_ForcingThreshold (for DP2 and DP3)
+- SumOfChillingUnits (for DP2 and DP4)

+- FStar ForcingThreshold (for DP2 and DP3)

 Furthermore, the above-mentionend grid outputs can also be used for the initialization of (serial) model runs (option DP readgrids with: 0 = initialize internally, 1 = read in from grid).
+In order to use the values of an old model run for initialization, the following grids should be read in as variable gruds (for each vegetation layer four grids, use numbering 2 to n for more than one layer).